Thank you for visiting!

-I provide therapy for families to help them get “unstuck.”
-We work together to become aware of these patterns and the roles that different members play in keeping them alive, so that each person can change their behavior and learn new ways to respond to one another.
+Michelle provides therapy for families to help them get “unstuck.”
+By working together to become aware of these patterns and the roles that different members play in keeping them alive, each person can change their behavior and learn new ways to respond to other members of the family.

-If you’re interested in therapy for your family, please contact me by clicking this link or the “contact” tab above.
+If you’re interested in therapy for your family, please contact Michelle by clicking this link or the “contact” tab above.

-If you’d like to discuss what services may best for you, your child, or family, please contact me by clicking this link, or the contact tab above.
+If you’d like to discuss what services may best for you, your child, or family, please contact Michelle by clicking this link, or the contact tab above.

-I am a fully licensed clinical social worker and child and family therapist.
-I received my Master of Social Work (MSW) degree from the University of Michigan School of Social Work in 1996.
-I have worked with children, families, and people with disabilities across the lifespan for over twenty years.
+Michelle is a fully licensed clinical social worker and Certified Synergetic Play Therapist®.
+She received her Master of Social Work (MSW) degree from the University of Michigan School of Social Work in 1996.
+She has worked with children, families, and people with disabilities for over twenty years.

-I specialize in neurodevelopmental disorders such as Autism Spectrum Disorder (ASD) and ADHD, and in providing clinical services to parents and caregivers of children with disabilities.
+Michelle specializes in working with children with brain-based differences, such as Autism Spectrum Disorder (ASD) and ADHD, and in providing clinical services to parents and caregivers of children with disabilities.